Mystery Donor Pledges $1 Million To The GNOME Foundation - Slashdot

 This might remind you of Kickstarter, but it's actu

-I could never do that (Score:2)
+I could never do that (Score:3)

 Microsoft?
 (Score:2)